Also read:The best performing ETFs of 2020

 While cheaper fees tends to correlate with above average performance over many years, the same does not appear true for the top performing funds.

 Of those 20 cheapest funds listed above, none are featured among the best performers list of 2019 – while 4 are featured in the worst performing list.
-Meanwhile, last year's highest performing ETF – the BetaShares GGUS fund – has fees of 0.80%, much higher than the average.
+Meanwhile, last year's highest performing ETF – the BetaShares Asia Technology Fund – has above average fees of 0.67%.

 |Fund name||ASX code||Type||Fee (% p.a)||1 year total return|